 The Hollow Grinders (2001)

 As with members of The Music Convention, The Hollow Grinders hail from Hamilton (not to be confused with Christchurch cult band “The Axel Grinders,” which was the original band of Celia Mancini and Duane Zarakov, both later in King Loser).
-The Hollow Grinders first started in 1996, making them certainly the longest running surf guitar band that this country has ever seen (and they’re still active, with a slot at the Future City Festival in 2017).
+The Hollow Grinders first started in 1996, making them certainly the longest running surf guitar band that this country has ever seen (though closely rivalled by Surfing USSR, which was started by Greg Malcolm and friends in 1999).
 Founding member Eddie Hodad (real name: Andrew Dean) is the band’s main guitarist, though they often feature the talents of Hamilton legend, Stan Jagger (known in the band as Otis Uhh!), who must’ve been in two dozen bands by now.
 This is one of the only acts on this list to release a whole album of surf instrumentals (still available via Bandcamp), which adhere to the traditional clean, echo-y sound, even if it’s pretty loose and wild in places.
 This track has the nice touch of incorporating the old safety ad from the 90s that told viewers to watch out for the “ … calm spot on a surf beach.
 Don’t swim there, ever, because it’s a rip ... ” Still good advice!

 The Tapemen (2008)